 Many retail investors don’t know about Epic Games’ IPO, including if it will ever happen.
 Without knowing the price per share or carefully reviewing Epic Games’ financials, it’s difficult to recommend buying or avoiding the IPO currently.

 However, we do have some preliminary information that is helpful for potential investors.
-Unlike other recent IPOs, Epic Games stock value seems to be reasonable by traditional metrics.
-Earlier forecasts for 2020 revenue were $5 billion, which means Epic Games stock price is valued at approximately 3.5 times revenue.
-Compared to publicly traded companies Activision Blizzard at 10 times revenue and soon-to-be public Roblox that will list at around 60 times revenue, Epic Games stock value seems like a steal now.
+Unlike other recent IPOs, Epic Games’ stock value seems to be reasonable by traditional metrics.
+Earlier forecasts for 2020 revenue were $5 billion, which means Epic Games’ stock price is valued at approximately 5.6 times revenue.
+Compared to publicly traded companies, Activision Blizzard, at 10 times revenue and Roblox which trades at nearly 50 times 2020 revenue, Epic Games’ stock value seems like a steal now.

 Public investors prefer stocks with a solid history of revenue growth, which could be difficult for Epic to produce as interest in its games will vary over time.
 Finally, IPOs tend to underperform existing companies over the first five years.